What is Alcohol Withdrawal?

 Seek Professional Help

 If you're struggling to maintain sobriety after completing a detox program, it's important to seek professional help.
 This may include therapy or counseling to address underlying issues related to addiction or medication-assisted treatment (MAT) to manage cravings.

 Remember that maintaining sobriety is a lifelong process.
 It's normal to experience setbacks along the way, but with the right support and tools, it's possible to live a fulfilling life in recovery.

 Support Groups for Alcohol Withdrawal

-Support groups can be a valuable resource for individuals recovering from alcohol addiction and withdrawal.
-These groups provide a safe and supportive environment for individuals to share their experiences, receive guidance from trained professionals, and connect with others who are going through similar struggles.
+Support groups can be a valuable resource for individuals going through alcohol withdrawal.
+These groups provide a safe and supportive environment where individuals can share their experiences, gain encouragement and motivation, and learn new coping strategies.

-- National Institute on Alcohol Abuse and Alcoholism: https://www.niaaa.nih.gov
+- National Institute on Alcohol Abuse and Alcoholism.
+(2021).
+Alcohol Withdrawal Syndrome.